MonkWarrior08/Daily-Journal-Application/README.md

 ## Features

-- Record different types of entries (supplements, food, activities, etc.)
+- Record different types of entries (supplements, food, activities, discomforts, medications)
-- Automatic or manual timestamping of entries
+- Time modes: **Automatic** (uses current time) or **Custom** (set your own)
-- Save entries to text files organized by date
+- Food: fish subtype selector (e.g., basal fillet, barramundi) and quantity (1 default or 2)
-- Preview your journal entries within the application
+- Food/Supplement lists are editable: typing a new single item auto-adds it (case-insensitive, trims ends)
-- Calendar date picker for viewing or creating entries for any date
+- Multi-select for Food/Supplements, with auto-saved combinations as **Saved stacks** (and a Remove button to delete items or stacks)
-- Simple and intuitive user interface
+- Preview and inline editing of the daily journal with Save edit
-- Lightweight and fast performance
+- Dedicated Notes and Changes sections stored with the day’s journal
-- Cross-platform compatibility (Windows, macOS, Linux)
+- Calendar date picker for viewing/creating entries for any date
-- Dark and light theme support
+- Lightweight, fast, cross-platform (Windows, macOS, Linux)

 ## Screenshots